What is cancer

 - Be aware of changes in mood or behavior or emotions.
 Our loved one is more likely to suffer from depression.
 And other mental health conditions.
 Inform the oncology team if they find their loved one anxious, irritated or depressed.

-- Look for changes in weight in your loved one.
+- Look declare changes cursor for weight in your loved one.
 Report to the doctor any sudden or drastic change in the weight.

 - Changes in bowel movement is a common side effect.
 Dietary changes can help with problems of constipation.
 Include more of fibrous foods if your loved one is able to tolerate them.
 If your loved one cannot eat, then use a laxative.